 This will minimise the potential negative impacts of Brexit and support the efficient and timely flow of trade.

-In line with government approval we have begun to recruit additional staff to deal with East-West trade.
+In line with government approval we have recruited additional staff to deal with East-West trade.
 We are also working with our ports and airports have been developed to manage the new trading environment to assist the flow of goods.